Severance (film): Plot

-Gordon later gets captured.
-Discovering a newly opened door, the remaining four enter the basement, which leads to an underground prison.
-Through one door, they find the now-dead Gordon with the Palisade logo carved into his torso.
-A poacher then fires a shotgun at them.
-They hide in a cell, where Billy dies from a chest wound.
-Richard escapes to the woods.
-While trying to kill the poacher, Maggie falls through the rickety floor.
-After the poacher falls through the hole in the floor and gets stuck, Maggie retrieves his gun and kills him.
+Maggie and Steve tend to a gravely injured Gordon, with the latter giving him Ecstacy to help with the pain.
+While Maggie and Steve are discussing the best way to ensure everyone's survival, a barely conscious Gordon is dragged away by a masked intruder.
+Discovering a newly opened door, the remaining four enter a sub-basement, which leads to an underground prison.
+Through one door, they find the now-dead Gordon with the Palisade logo carved into his torso along with one of the killers, who fires a shotgun at them.
+Steve and Richard flee, but Maggie and Billy hide in a cell, where Billy dies from a gunshot wound to the chest.
+A distraught and vengeful Maggie arms herself with the killer's machete and heads back upstairs.
+While trying to evade the killer, Maggie falls through the damaged upstairs hallways floor.
+After the killer falls through the hole in the floor and gets stuck, Maggie retrieves his gun and shoots him in the head.

-Believing they are safe, Maggie and Steve exit the lodge, but discover five more armed, Russian-speaking poachers awaiting them outside.
-The two run into the woods and encounter Richard, who stepped on a Palisade-made land mine and cannot move without detonating it.
+Believing they are safe, Maggie and Steve exit the lodge, but discover five more armed, Russian-speaking killers awaiting them outside.
+The two run into the woods and encounter Richard, who ran into the woods and accidentally stepped on a Palisade-made land mine which he cannot step off without detonating it.
 Richard guides Maggie and Steve through the minefield.
-Meanwhile, the poachers use a fallen branch to pass over the minefield and torment Richard with insults and stones.
-Accepting his situation, Richard steps off the mine, killing himself as well as two poachers.
+Meanwhile, the killers use a fallen branch to pass over the minefield and torment Richard with insults and stones.
+Accepting his situation, Richard steps off the mine, killing himself as well as two killers.

 Steve and Maggie come to another building, the real Palisade lodge.
 Inside, they find their boss George, who is partying with two escorts Steve ordered earlier.
-George brings out a prototype missile launcher and fires it at the approaching poachers, but the missile locks on to a passing commercial jet instead, destroying it.
+George brings out a prototype missile launcher and fires it at the approaching killers, but the missile locks on to a passing commercial jet instead, destroying it.
 The five run into the woods, where George is the next to be killed.

-Maggie and Steve are left to fight the poachers with what they have at hand, becoming separated.
-Maggie is captured by one of the poachers who tries to rape her but she overpowers him and smashed his head with rock, while after a struggle, Steve is able to kill two more.
-Maggie ends up in what appears to be an abandoned military complex where is cornered by the last poacher using a flamethrower.
+Maggie and Steve are left to fight the killers with what they have at hand, becoming separated.
+Maggie is captured by one of the killers who tries to rape her but she overpowers him and smashes his head with rock, while after a struggle, Steve is able to kill two more.
+Maggie ends up in what appears to be an abandoned military complex, where she is cornered by the last killer, who is armed with a flamethrower.
 She breaks her leg running away from him but is saved when Steve and the two escorts arrive, one of whom shoots their attacker.
 Steve, Maggie and the escorts make it to a rowboat, and paddle off to safety.